enterpriseDomain/ClassMaker/README.md

 ClasSupplier is a Java library for producing the code that is available for programmatical invocation.

-The production occurs through the generation, and compiling of Java source code and loading it through OSGi framework.
+The production performs the generation, and compiling of Java source code and loading it through OSGi framework.

 Example: